A Guide to Modern Whitehorse, Yukon

 was not essential for bush planes, but rugged construction and simplicity of operation were.

-placed on the back of envelopes, while regular postage went on the front, but in practise, they were more commonly put on the
+In the early days of aviation, the Canadian post office allowed private companies to print and issue semi-official stamps for mail carried on aircraft, as an extra source of revenue for the companies.
+The stamps were to be placed on the back of envelopes, while regular postage went on the front, but in practise, they were more commonly put on the

 The Yukon Airways and Exploration Company, based in Whitehorse, was the first commercial airline in the Yukon.
 The company made the first commercial airmail flight in the Yukon on November 11, 1927.
 Their first airplane was the Queen of the Yukon; sister ship to Charles Lindbergh's Spirit of St. Louis, it was said to be the only commercial aircraft with charcoal foot warmers.

-Highway was built as a year-round truck route for freight to Alaska.
+After the Japanese attack on Pearl Harbour on December 7, 1941, the United States government was concerned that the transport of troops, equipment and supplies on the Pacific route was vulnerable to attack.
+The road now called the Alaska Highway was built as a year-round truck route for freight to Alaska.
 It also provided ground access to a series of airports

 that had been built to transport supplies to Russia.

+Construction of the 2500-km road began in March 1942 and was completed on November 20 the same year.
 The White Pass railway, with its terminus as Whitehorse - halfway between Dawson Creek and Fairbanks - provided access to the Pacific

 Coast and greatly facilitated construction.
 The railway was the project's main supply line and Whitehorse was its principal distribution point.
 The U.S. Army leased the railway from the White Pass; in 1943 they moved 281,962 tons of freight, equal to ten years of pre-war

 U.S. Army soldiers on Main Street, circa 1942.